 Proposed resolution: Accept

-Change "E-BR-R OK" (see the red frame) in Figure 10-86a and 10-86b to "E-BRT-R OKEnabled".
+Change "E-BR-R OK" (see the red frame) in Figure 10-86a and 10-86b to "E-BT-R Enabled".
 Correct all the similar problems in this subclause.

 Replace “Enalbe” with “Enabled” throughout all the SPEC.

 “A beam tracking responder that receives a packet with the Enhanced Beam Tracking Request field in the PHY header is 1, the Training Length field in the PHY header is nonzero and the Packet Type field in the PHY header is 0 shall follow the rules described in 25.9.2.2 (Beam refinement) and may use the beam refinement AGC field, TRN-R subfields, STF field and CE field appended to the received packet to perform receive beam training.
-If the switching to the alternative link is required, the responder shall set the Switch-ing to Backup AWV Request subfield within the Enhanced Beam Tracking element within the transmitted BRP frame to 1.
-The initiator should respond an Enhanced Beam Tracking element with the Switching to Backup AWV Enalbe subfield set to 1 in the following BRP frame.
-If the Enhanced Beam Tracking element with the Switching to Backup AWV Enalbe subfield set to 1 is transmitted or received, the initiator and responder shall switch to the alternative link before the next frame.
+If the switching to the alternative link is required, the responder shall set the Switching to Backup AWV Request subfield within the Enhanced Beam Tracking element within the transmitted BRP frame to 1.
+The initiator should respond an Enhanced Beam Tracking element with the Switching to Backup AWV Enabled subfield set to 1 in the following BRP frame.
+If the Enhanced Beam Tracking element with the Switching to Backup AWV Enabled subfield set to 1 is transmitted or received, the initiator and responder shall switch to the alternative link before the next frame.
 After switching to the alternative link, the initiator and responder shall both set the last link as the new alternative link.”